klesun-misc/random-ideas/better_youtube.md

 - Filter out videos by category.
 Like remove "today we are going to build a chair" kind of vidoes, "top 10 x" kind of videos, videos that are shorter than one minute, etc...
 - When I hide videos I obviously won't like with a userscript based on title and duration, js main thread freezes, can only guess youtube runs some really heavy code when it tries to load more entries ([sync http requests](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/Synchronous_and_Asynchronous_Requests#synchronous_request) perhaps? =-D).
 So now I'm seriously considering making a separate web page that would crawl youtube and just show this same content, but with a better User Experience, without freezes.

-Basically, let user control the content he sees, rather that let youtube monopolize it.
+Basically, let user adjust the content he sees to his preferences, not adjust his preferences to the content.